Key takeaways

 "Is this duress?"
 Real-world scenarios

 Assessing duress is a nuanced process that depends on contextual details.
-Here are a few signed under duress examples:
+Here are a few real-world examples of what signing under duress looks like — and where the line actually falls:

 Employers often hold this over employees, but a mere job ultimatum is typically a lawful act, not automatically duress.
-If the threat is simply “lose your job,” that falls within the employer’s rights, as long as they adhere to the terms of the employment contract and applicable labor laws.
-It might become duress if the manner or context is illegal (e.g. threatening to plant false evidence).
+It might become duress if the threat is illegal in nature — for example, threatening to plant false evidence or fabricate a performance record.

-While filing for custody is a legal right, threats involving children or personal safety go beyond legitimate legal pressure and can invalidate agreements.
-Remember, duress occurs only when threats are illegitimate in nature).
+Filing for custody is a legal right.
+But threats involving children or personal safety go beyond legitimate legal pressure and can invalidate agreements.
+Duress occurs only when threats are illegitimate in nature.

-Discovering after the fact that “the fine print” was never explained is frustrating, but that’s typically misrepresentation or nondisclosure, not duress.
-If a signer lies about the terms (fraud) or omits key facts, the remedy is rescission for fraud, not duress.
+Discovering after the fact that key terms were never explained is frustrating, but that's typically misrepresentation or nondisclosure — not duress.
+The remedy is rescission for fraud, not a duress claim.

 How to prove you signed under duress